Founded 1884

 1908 - 2014

-Founded by the Hastings FA, the winners of the cup were awarded the Du Cros Cup, named after the Hastings FA president Harvey Du Cros.
-Du Cros was a wealthy businessman and brief conservative politician who served as MP for two years; it is possible he gifted the trophy to the FA and therefore named after him in his honour.
-The competition was briefly known as the Du Cros Cup, before reverting back to the Hastings Challenge Cup in 1930.
+Founded by the Hastings FA, with the winners awarded the Du Cros Cup, named after FA president Harvey Du Cros—an affluent businessman and short‑serving Conservative MP who may have donated the trophy.
+The competition was briefly known as the Du Cros Cup before reverting to the Hastings Challenge Cup in 1930.

 Founded 1882

-The Sussex Senior Cup was founded soon after the formation of the Sussex County FA in 1882.
-The first Hastings team to reach the final were Hastings & St Leonards FC, who lost to Eastbourne Swifts in 1898; Hastings based teams have reached the final on twenty occasions, lifting the trophy seven times.
+Established shortly after the formation of the Sussex County FA.
+The first Hastings side to reach the final were Hastings & St Leonards FC, who lost to Eastbourne Swifts in 1898.
+Teams from Hastings have since reached the final on twenty occasions and have lifted the trophy seven times.